syncfusion-content/blazor-docs/blazor/rich-text-editor/tools.md

 ### Dimension

-Sets the default width and height of the image when it is inserted in the Rich Text Editor using [`Width`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorImageSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorImageSettings_Width) and [`Height`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorImageSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorImageSettings_Height) of [`RichTextEditorImageSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorImageSettings.html).
+Set's the default width and height of the image when it is inserted in the Rich Text Editor using [Width](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorImageSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorImageSettings_Width) and [Height](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorImageSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorImageSettings_Height) of `RichTextEditorImageSettings`.

 Through the `QuickToolbar` also you can change the width and height using `Change Size` option.
 After clicking the option, the image size will open as below.
 In that specify the width and height of the image in pixel.